Ika no Shiokara: All About the Japanese Food Delicacy

 Ika no Shiokara (イカの塩辛: Squid Shiokara)

 So Ika no Shiokara is the Shiokara made of squid.
-In other words, it consists of small pieces of salted fermented squid, which are usually sold in a glass jar.
+It consists of small pieces of salted fermented squid, which usually comes in a glass jar.

-If someone serves you these gross-looking things with a thick viscous liquid, could you eat it, keeping up appearances?
+If someone serves you this gross-looking stuff with a thick viscous liquid, could you eat it, keeping up appearances?

-In addition to the first bad impression, its peculiar smell may also make you feel disgusted.
+In addition to the first impression, its peculiar smell may also disgust you.

-Nonetheless, Ika no Shiokara is actually packed with distinctive umami and is unexpectedly tasty, though it is quite salty and has a strong taste.
+Nonetheless, Ika no Shiokara is packed with distinctive umami and is tasty, though it is pretty salty with a strong flavor.

-Therefore, we Japanese like to eat Ika no Shiokara especially with steamed plain rice.
-Additionally, since it is quite salty and full of umami, the squid bits are sometimes used in pasta dishes, vegetable salads, or Ochazuke.
+Therefore, we Japanese like to eat it with a warm bowl of white rice.
+The Chinmi also sometimes comes in pasta dishes, vegetable salads, or Ochazuke.